DevEnchanter/motivate-me/README.md

 # MotivateMe

-A simple web application designed to provide support and structure for individuals dealing with low motivation.
+A web application designed to provide support and structure for individuals dealing with low motivation.
+Optimized for both mobile and desktop use.

 ## Features

-### Desktop Version
+- **Offline Support**: Works without an internet connection
+- **Installable**: Can be added to your home screen like a native app
+- **Push Notifications**: Optional reminders to check in
 - **Emergency Help**: Quick access to breathing exercises, grounding techniques, and resources
 - **Micro Goals**: Small, achievable tasks when feeling overwhelmed
 - **Mood Tracking**: Simple mood check-in with supportive messages
 - **Task Management**: Break down your day into manageable tasks
+- **Energy Level Awareness**: Tailored suggestions based on your energy level
+- **"I'm Struggling" Support**: Immediate help when you're feeling stuck
 - **Reflection**: Daily prompts to encourage mindfulness and gratitude
 - **Streak Tracking**: Visual representation of your consistent usage

-### Mobile-Optimized Version
-The mobile version includes all the desktop features plus:
-- **Offline Support**: Works without an internet connection
-- **Installable**: Can be added to your home screen like a native app
-- **Push Notifications**: Optional reminders to check in
-- **Enhanced Features**: Energy level tracking, micro-steps, and interface customization

 See [README-ENHANCED.md](README-ENHANCED.md) for details on the latest enhancements focused on low motivation.

 ## How to Use

-### Desktop Version
-1. Open `index.html` in your web browser
-2. Navigate through the sections to find what you need in the moment
-3. Start with just one small action or check-in

-### Mobile Version
-1. Open `mobile.html` in your phone's browser
+1. Open the app in your browser
-2. Follow the prompt to add the app to your home screen
+2. Follow the prompt to add the app to your home screen if using a mobile device
 3. Enable notifications if you'd like reminders
 4. Use the bottom navigation to switch between features
+5. Start with just one small action or check-in

 ## Why It Works